On nonlinear Markov processes in the sense of McKean: Introduction

-\textbf{Related literature.} Concerning the related literature, we would like to mention the very elaborate book by Kolokoltsov \cite{Kolo-book10}, in which nonlinear FPKEs with coefficients with Lipschitz continuous dependence in their measure variable (e.g. with respect to a Wasserstein distance) and their relation to distribution-dependent stochastic equations are studied.
-The book contains several well-posedness results for nonlinear FPKEs and its associated linearized equations (i.e. equations of type \eqref{NLFPE} and \eqref{LFPE}, respectively), possibly including an additional jump operator.
-For such cases, the author associates with these well-posed equations a family of linear Markov processes in the following way: If for each initial datum $\zeta \in \Pscr$ the linearized FPKE, obtained by fixing in the measure component of the coefficients the unique solution curve $\mu^\zeta$ to the nonlinear FPKE with initial datum $\zeta$, is well-posed, then as mentioned above, there is a unique linear Markov process related to each such linearized equation.
+\textbf{1.5 Related literature.} Concerning the related literature, we would like to mention the very elaborate book by Kolokoltsov \cite{Kolo-book10}, in which nonlinear FPKEs with coefficients with Lipschitz continuous dependence in their measure variable (e.g. with respect to a Wasserstein distance) and their relation to DDSDEs are studied.
+The book contains well-posedness results for nonlinear FPKEs and their associated linearized equations, possibly including an additional jump operator.
+For such cases, the author associates with these well-posed equations a family of linear Markov processes in the following way: If for each initial datum $\zeta \in \Pscr$ the linearized FPKE, obtained by fixing the unique solution curve $\mu^\zeta$ to the nonlinear FPKE with initial datum $\zeta$ in the measure component of the coefficients, is well-posed, then there is a unique linear Markov process related to each such linearized equation.
 More precisely, it is given by the path laws of the unique weak solutions to the stochastic equation associated with this linearized FPKE.
 The author defines this family of linear Markov processes as a nonlinear Markov process.
 As mentioned before, all our main examples in the present work are of Nemytskii-type \eqref{intro:NLFPKE-Nemytskii}, and hence fail to satisfy the assumptions in \cite{Kolo-book10}.
-Our notion of nonlinear Markov processes, however, is sufficiently general to also cover these Nemytskii cases and, hence, applies to a much larger class of examples than those treated in \cite{Kolo-book10}.
+Our notion of nonlinear Markov processes, however, is sufficiently general to also cover these cases.